bbarahon/CAB-Internship-tool/README.md

 ## Contact

-If you find any issues with either tool, please reach out:
+If you find any issues with any command of the tool, please reach out:

 - **Author:** Borja Barahona Gómez — [bbarahon@ucm.es](mailto:bbarahon@ucm.es)
 - **Supervisors:**